 - Refugee girls at Milpera SHS in Brisbane

-Guest Speaker will be Captain Jan Becker, midwife, CEO Becker Helicopters Pilot Training, 2017 USC Alumnus Student of the Year, and QLD Woman's Telstra Business Owner Winner.
+Guest Speaker was Captain Jan Becker, midwife, CEO Becker Helicopters Pilot Training, 2017 USC Alumnus Student of the Year, and QLD Woman's Telstra Business Owner Winner.
 Jan combines her role in the family business with her humanitarian work in Tanzania, assisting mothers and babies.